lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ~~~
 {: #alg-composite-keygen title="Composite KeyGen(pk, sk)"}

-The structures CompositeMLDSAPublicKey and CompositeMLDSAPrivateKey are described in {{sec-composite-pub-keys}} and {{sec-priv-key}} respectively and are used here as placeholders since implementations MAY use their own internal key representations in cases where interoperability is not required.

 In order to ensure fresh keys, the key generation functions MUST be executed for both component algorithms.
 Compliant parties MUST NOT use, import or export component keys that are used in other contexts, combinations, or by themselves as keys for standalone algorithm use.
 For more details on the security considerations around key reuse, see section {{sec-cons-key-reuse}}.

 Note that in step 2 above, both component key generation processes are invoked, and no indication is given about which one failed.
 This SHOULD be done in a timing-invariant way to prevent side-channel attackers from learning which component algorithm failed.

 ## Signature Mode {#sec-comp-sig-gen-prehash}

 In CompositeML-DSA, the Domain separator {{sec-domsep-values}} is concatenated with the length of the context in bytes, the context, an additional DER encoded value that represents the OID of the Hash function and finally the hash of the message to be signed.
-After that, the signature process for each component algorithm is invoked and the values are then placed in the CompositeSignatureValue structure defined in {{sec-composite-sig-structs}}.
+After that, the signature process for each component algorithm is invoked and the values are serialized into a composite signature value as per {{sec-serialize-sig}}.

 A composite signature's value MUST include two signature components and MUST be in the same order as the components from the corresponding signing key.